Gardeners Notting Hill — Recycling and Sustainability

 • Construction debris: small-scale inert material separated for local recycling facilities.

-Community members adding green waste to a compost bay in Notting Hill Monitoring and reporting are part of our standard operations.
+A professional gardener standing in a lush, well-maintained backyard garden in Notting Hill, surrounded by dense green hedges and a variety of shrubs.
+The soil appears rich and dark, with a neatly edged flower bed that contains colorful plants and flowers.
+The lawn features dense, even grass with a vibrant green tone, bordered by paving stones that provide a clean pathway through the outdoor space.
+In the background, a wooden deck is partially visible, adding structural interest to the landscaping.
+The scene is illuminated by natural daylight on a mild, overcast day, creating soft lighting that highlights the textures and colors of the garden elements.
+Gardeners Notting Hill offers sustainable gardening and outdoor maintenance, supporting eco-friendly practices in garden design and upkeep.
+Monitoring and reporting are part of our standard operations.
 We track tonnages, reuse rates and vehicle emissions to measure progress toward our recycling percentage target.
 Data informs route planning for our low-emission vans and the scheduling of drop-off windows at transfer stations.
 In addition, seasonal audits help us adapt practices to peak green waste periods while maintaining a sustainable rubbish gardening area that benefits residents and local ecosystems.

 Community benefits and circular gardening